bojko108/space-commando-advanced/README.md

   * Add Mesh Collider using the script for generating mesh colliders
   * Add Material using a script
   * All buildings and base border are set to `static`
-  * Create ground object and build the NavMesh
+  * Set costs for different ground object and build the NavMesh

 ## Player